JAMmIKA1/File-manger/README.md

-# Linux File Manager
+# Lotus File Manager

-This is a simple file manager for Linux systems, designed to provide basic file management functionalities in a user-friendly interface.
+This is a simple open-source file manager for Linux-based systems, designed to provide basic file management functionalities in a user-friendly interface.

 ## Features